What is a 3D Ultrasound?

 How soon can you have 3D ultrasounds?

 The earliest you should have a 3D ultrasound is 25 weeks of your pregnancy.
-The best time for optimal results is 27-30 weeks of pregnancy.
+The best time for optimal images is 27-30 weeks of pregnancy.

-However, still, the 25th week is not the ideal time for 3D ultrasounds.
-You should arrange your appointment between the 27th and 32nd week.
-This is because, at this period, the baby is still small in size but with a great baby image and in the correct position.
-After 32 weeks period, the unborn baby is likely to have descended into the pelvis which may make it impossible to achieve a great level of detail that a mother would want or desire.
+However, in most cases the 25th week is not the ideal time for 3D ultrasounds.
+You should arrange your appointment between the 27th and 30th week.
+Reason being, at this period, the baby is nice in size, usually in a great profile position, and theres enough amniotic fluid in Moms belly!
+After 34 weeks the baby is likely to have descended into the pelvis which may make it harder to achieve a great level of detail that Mom would desire.

 Do you need a 3D ultrasound?

-No, getting a 3D ultrasound is exciting and it is gives the Mommy an opportunity to make sure that the baby is healthy and still growing.
-It may help detect any developmental abnormalities.
-Also, the test may help to measure the amount of amniotic fluid just in case the mother is losing it or not replenishing it at the normal rates.
-Besides, if the placenta has problems such as abruption placentae (placenta growing prematurely) and placenta previa (wrongly positioned), the procedure may help detect it.
+No, getting a 3D ultrasound is exciting and it is gives the Mommy an opportunity to see her baby’s face and how much baby has grown!
+Your doctor may use 3D ultrasound to help detect any developmental abnormalities.
+Also, your doctor could decide to use 3D 4D ultrasound to help measure the amount of amniotic fluid, just in case the mother is losing it or not replenishing it at the normal rates.
+If the placenta has problems such as abruption placentae (placenta growing prematurely) and placenta previa (wrongly positioned), a 3D ultrasound may help detect it.

 Other benefits of having a 3D ultrasound performed include: